We are a small

 the village centre going towards Biggin Hill, a short distance from Down

-there for 40 years whilst writing his famous book "On The Origin Of Species".
+there he wrote his famous book "On The Origin Of Species".

-known report of cricket being played there is in 1865.
-It is of a match
+The earliest known record of cricket being played there is a newspaper report of a

-"played at Down House Paddock by kind permission of Chas.
-Darwin
+match in 1865 "played at Down House Paddock by kind permission of Chas.
+Darwin Esq.,

-Esq., between eleven gentlemen of Downe, and eleven gentlemen of
+between eleven gentlemen of Downe, and eleven gentlemen of Farnborough"

-when not busy working, mentions "billiards and occasional cricket"
+When not busy working, Charles Darwin mentions "billiards and occasional cricket"

 as his recreational interests.
-Considering he owned the ground there is
+Considering that he owned the ground there is little

-little doubt that on some occasions he must have played for the club.
+doubt that on occasions he must have played there.

 For those of you who want to buy new clothing (shirts, pullovers, hats etc.) bearing the Downe logo,